Filtered geometric lattices and Lefschetz Section Theorems over the tropical semiring: The Tropical Lefschetz Section Theorems.

 \subsection{Tropical Lefschetz Section Theorems for CW models, homotopy and homology.}

-The first section theorem of this paper is an analogue of the Andreotti--Frankel Vanishing Theorem \cite{AndreottiFrankel} for smooth tropical varieties. \begin{repmthm}{mthm:lef_t_trop_aff} Let $X\subset \TR^d$ be a smooth affine $n$-dimensional tropical variety, and let $H$ denote a tropical hypersurface in $\TR^d$.
+The first section theorem of this paper is an analogue of the Andreotti--Frankel Vanishing Theorem \cite{AndreottiFrankel} for smooth tropical varieties.
+The \emph{tropical affine space} $\TR^d$ of dimension $d$ is the space $[-\infty,\infty)^d$.
+We use $\mathbb{A}^d$ to denote any one of $\TR^d$, $\TP^d$ or $\mathbb{R}^d$.
+In fact, our theorems extend further to closed polyhedra in $\mathbb{A}^d$, and in particular to the case of $\mathbb{A}^d$ a projective tropical toric variety, see \cite[Section 6]{ms}.

+\begin{repmthm}{mthm:lef_t_trop_aff} Let $X\subset \mathbb{A}^d$ be a smooth $n$-dimensional tropical variety, and let $H$ denote a chamber complex in $\mathbb{A}^d$.
 Then $X$ is, up to homotopy equivalence, obtained from $X\cap H$ by successively attaching $n$-dimensional cells.

-In particular, the inclusion $X\cap H \hookrightarrow X$ induces an isomorphism of homotopy groups resp.\ integral homology groups up to dimension $n-2$, and a surjection in dimension~$n-1$. \end{repmthm}
+In particular, the inclusion $X\cap H \hookrightarrow X$ induces isomorphisms of homotopy groups resp.\ integral homology groups up to dimension $n-2$, and a surjection in dimension~$n-1$. \end{repmthm}

-Aside from the case of almost totally sedentary hyperplanes, we shall generally require that hypersurface complements in tropical space are pointed polyhedra.
-We also deduce a Lefschetz Section Theorem for projective tropical varieties (Theorem~\ref{mthm:lef_t_trop_prj}).
+Here, a {chamber complex} is a polyhedral complex that divides its ambient space into pointed polyhedra, that is, polyhedra that do not contain lines; the notion generalizes tropical hypersurfaces and hyperplanes (See Section~\ref{sec:pT}) for a complete definition).
 Contrary to the original treatment of Andreotti--Frankel, this result does not follow immediately from Lefschetz duality and the affine theorem, but rather from a common generalization of the affine and projective cases (Lemma~\ref{mlem:lef_to_convex_cell}).

+\begin{rem}[Stable intersection] Theorem~\ref{mthm:lef_t_trop_aff}, as well as Theorem~\ref{mthm:proj_t_hodge_g} below, hold more generally also for \emph{stable intersections} of $X$ with a chamber complex, that is, limits of intersections $H+tv$ as $t$ tends to $0$, where $H$ is a chamber complex as above, $v$ is any generic vector, \emph{as long as this is well defined independently of $v$}.
+We denote this by

+This is the case, for instance, if $H$ is the support of a tropical hypersurface, that is, admits a positive weight balancing with respect to some triangulation \cite{ms}.
+We shall indicate the proof of these versions when we come to the proof of the respective theorems, see Section~\ref{sec:stable}. \end{rem}